 Join Collaboraction's Youth Theater Program!

 High school students can register on Afterschoolmatters.org and search for "Collaboraction Teen Theater Ensemble" when looking for programs.
-Fill out the application and set up and interview/audition with Luis Crespo at Luis@collaboraction.org.
+Fill out the application for our summer program and set up and interview/audition with Luis Crespo at Luis@collaboraction.org.

 Have any questions?
 Let Luis know!